 Those are Florida's high heat/humidity, tornadoes, lightning, mosquitoes (carrying West Nile virus), tourists driving down the wrong side of the highway, poisonous plants, poisonous snakes, alligators, and sharks.

 Yes, these can all be deadly little aspects that you want to make sure are NOT part of your Florida vacation.

 The most notorious aspect is that we are the lightning capitol of the USA.
 There are more lightning strikes here than any other state and it is usually responsible for killing more people than tornadoes and hurricanes combined on a state-wide yearly average.

 However, lightning was over-shadowed in 2004 by the four hurricanes and one tropical storm that struck our State.
 This storm count was way beyond normal with a death toll and reconstruction bill to match.
-Luckily, the '04 season was just a freakish occurrence since the '05 season was very quiet and '06 brought us none.
+Luckily, the '04 season was just a freakish occurrence since it's been real quiet ever since.

 If you are planning a trip here, keep in mind that hurricane season only lasts from the begining of June until end of November.
 You will save yourself some headache by planning around that.

 Click here for some history on hurricanes in Florida.